 Is the Jay Shetty Coaching Program ICF-Accredited?

-No. The Jay Shetty Certification School is not accredited by the International Coaching Federation or any other independent coaching body.
+No. The Jay Shetty Certification School is not accredited by the International Coaching Federation (ICF).
+It is accredited by the Association for Coaching (at AACT level) and is an OTHM-approved centre offering an optional Level 7 diploma.
 Graduates earn a proprietary “Jay Shetty Certified” credential, not an ICF designation.

 Does Jay Shetty Teach the Certification Program Himself?